How VTP Works

 As a server switch, it will be able to create, add and delete VLANs in the domain.

 VTP server controls any change that’s to be made in the entire domain.
 When a change is made on the server, it will be advertised throughout the entire VTP domain.
 VTP server configurations are saved in the NVRAM.

 Switches in a client mode receive information from VTP servers.

-VTP client switches also sends and receives updates, but one difference between clients and server is that; VTP client switches can’t create, change and delete VLANs.
-In other words, none of the ports on the client switch can be added to a new VLAN without the authorisation or notification from the server switch.
+VTP client switches also send and receive updates, but one difference between clients and server is that; VTP client switches can’t create, change and delete VLANs.
+In other words, none of the ports on the client switch can be added to a new VLAN without the authorization or notification from the server switch.